COVID-19 UPDATES

 - The housing that we stay at might change to accommodate the teams that are serving the week you’re there.

-Ultimately, being flexible with last minute changes.
-Since March many of us have had to adapt with policies changing by the minute.
-Summer 2021 will probably be much of the same.
+- Ultimately, being flexible with last minute changes.
+This year will probably be much of the same.
 Please know that being flexible with change is a great way to serve the team.

-As you begin to look into partnering with Next Step to do missions and you have any questions at all, please call us toll free at 866-534-2009 or email us at missions@nextstepministries.com
+As you begin looking into partnering with Next Step for a mission trip, if you have any questions at all, please call us toll free at 866-534-2009 or email us at missions@nextstepministries.com.